• Home

 shakespeare-garden-small

-Word on the street (and the English wing of your high school campus) is that William Shakespeare wrote 154 sonnets.
-Among other things about which I was a little skeptical in literature classes, this number is one of them.
+Word on the street is that William Shakespeare wrote 154 sonnets.
+Among other things I was a little skeptical about in lit classes, this number is a big one.

 Personally, I think he wrote several hundred more.

-If you’ve ever tried to write a sonnet, you know that more often than not, it doesn’t come out right the first time.
-Odds are you will at least tinker with it, but more likely there’s a pile of discarded wads of crumpled paper around your wool-stocking’d feet under your writing desk before you ever get to the one that you’ll actually let a person read.
+If you’ve ever tried to write a sonnet, you know that, more often than not, it doesn’t come out right the first time.
+Odds are you’ll at least tinker with it.
+More likely, there’ll be a pile of discarded crumpled papers under your desk before you ever write one you’ll actually let a person read.

-Shakespeare wrote 154 sonnets that were published and have survived into perpetuity.
+Shakespeare wrote 154 sonnets that have survived into perpetuity.
 And that’s 154 sonnets that are so good that a lot of modern day sonneteers try to imitate them.

 The traditional Shakespearean Sonnet form has 14 lines comprised of three quatrains (four-line stanzas) and one rhyming couplet (two-line stanza).
 The poem is written in iambic pentameter, meaning each line has 10 syllables with the stress falling on the second syllable of each pair.

-Of those 154 surviving sonnets, we’ve collected 10 of our favorites for you to enjoy.
+Of those 154 surviving poems, we’ve collected 10 of the best Shakespeare sonnets for you to enjoy.
 Do you have a favorite that is not on the list?
 Share it with us in the comments.

 1. Sonnet 106